topquark22/morseR24/README.md

 Optionally connect a red LED from pin D2 via a current-limiting resistor to ground.
 This is used to indicate error and operating conditions (see below).

-### Pushbutton switch
+### Code key switch

-Optionally connect pin D6 to ground via a normally-open switch.
+Optionally connect pin D6 to ground via a normally-open pushbutton.

 ## Indicator signals